Do you suffer from joint pain?

-Fish oil is just that, oil that’s harvest from fish.
+Fish oil is just that, oil that’s harvested from fish.

 Normally, when people talk about fish oils, they use the shorthand “omega-3s” when talking about these different types of oils.

-Fish oils are great because not only can they help you reduce joint pain caused by inflammation, but also with symptoms like morning stiffness, tenderness, swelling, and discomfort.
+Fish oils are great because not only can they help you reduce joint pain caused by inflammation, they also help with symptoms like morning stiffness, tenderness, swelling, and discomfort.

 Vitamin D is known as the sunshine vitamin, meaning it’s produced in your body when you’re exposed to sunlight.

-But it's still a good idea to supplement with Vitamin D because studies have shown 70-90% of the American population is Vitamin D deficient.
-Which leads to a host of problems.
+But in many cases it's still a good idea to supplement with Vitamin D, because studies have shown 70-90% of the American population is Vitamin D deficient, leading to a host of problems.

 Vitamin D plays multiple roles in the body, but the one we’re most interested in is its role in maintaining bone health.